 In the past few decades, male reproductive toxicology has attracted increasing concern because of frequent contact with chemicals due to lifestyle hypothesis and contamination of soil, drinking water sources, and agricultural products.
-Also, these toxicants significantly worsen sperm quality]34-35[.
-Carb is widely used in the control of various agricultural pathogens, and its chronic usage has hazardous impacts on the male genital system, which appears as a critical health issue]36,7,37[.
-Our findings indicated that Carb administration causes testicular toxicity via induction of apoptosis and downregulation of miR-202-5p.
-In this regard, abnormal testicular histoarchitecture induced by Carb exposure via induction of apoptosis has been reported by the previous researcher]15,37[.
-Conversely, treatment with CoQ10 in this study was associated with the improvement of miR-202-5p level, which coincided with the suppression of apoptosis (Figure 8).
-It was demonstrated that CoQ10 has gonado-protective effects against bisophenol A-induced toxicity]38[and is regarded as a clinical agent mainly for the medical treatment of asthenospermia-caused male infertility] 39[.
-Carb intoxication adversely led to changes in the hypothalamus-pituitary-testis axis's functionality along with a significant increase in experimental tissue injury scores, which was significantly mitigated by CoQ10.
-Previous research has reported similar results, including the disruptive effect of Carb on the endocrine glands]7[.
+Also, these toxicants significantly worsen sperm quality[34-35].
+Carb is widely used in the control of various agricultural pathogens, and its chronic usage has hazardous impacts on the male genital system, which appears as a critical health issue [36,7,37].
+Our findings indicated that Carb administration causes testicular toxicity via induction apoptosis and downregulation of miR-202-5p.
+In this regard, abnormal testicular of histoarchitecture induced by Carb exposure via induction of apoptosis have been reported by the previous researcher [15,37].Conversely, treatment with CoQ10 in this study was associated with the improvement of miR-202-5p level, which coincided with the suppression of apoptosis (Fig 8.).
+It was demonstrated that CoQ10 has gonado-protective effects against bisophenol A-induced toxicity [38] and regarded as a clinical agent mainly for medical treatment of asthenospermiacaused male infertility[39].
+Carb intoxication adversely led to changes of hypothalamus-pituitarytestis axis's functionality along with significant increase in experimental tissues injury scores, which was significantly mitigated by CoQ10.
+Previous research has reported similar results including the disruptive effect of Carb on the endocrine glands[7].

-In the group treated with Carb + CoQ10, a significant improvement was observed in the histological and histomorphometric criteria of the testis compared to the Carb group.
+In the group treated with Carb + CoQ10, a significant improvement was observed in the histological and histomorphometric criteria of testis compared to the Carb group.
 On the other hand, administration of CoQ10 in animals treated with Carb increased the immunoreactive activity of bcl-2 protein and decreased the immunoreactive activity of bax and caspase 3 proteins compared to the Carb group.
 These findings may imply the anti-apoptosis characteristic of CoQ10.
 Currently, CoQ10 has unique properties that make it potentially beneficial in a variety of testicular injury situations.
-First, endogenous CoQ10 is concentrated in the inner mitochondrial membrane in the middle part of sperm and regulates the bioenergetics of sperm mitochondria]40[.
-The development of testicular cells requires the active presence of bioenergy, and CoQ10 serves as a cofactor for the mitochondrial electron transport chain during the production of ATP.
-Consequently, CoQ10 is integral to cellular bioenergetics, which has facilitated its clinical use in addressing tissue-related disorders [41].
-Second, in addition to its function in ATP production, CoQ10 exhibits properties as a lipophilic antioxidant, functioning as an effective scavenger of ROS and possessing anti-apoptotic effects within the testicular environment]38[.
-Third, CoQ10 is naturally found in semen, and its amount in the seminal fluid of men correlates with their sperm count and sperm motility]39[.
+First, endogenous CoQ10 is concentrated in the inner mitochondrial membrane in the middle part of sperm and regulates the bioenergetics of sperm mitochondria [40].
+The development of testicular cells requires the active presence of bioenergy, and CoQ10 serves as a cofactor for mitochondrial electron transport chain during production of ATP.
+Consequently, CoQ10 is integral to cellular bioenergetics, which has facilitated its clinical use in addressing tissue-related disorders 41.
+Second, in addition to its function in ATP production, CoQ10 exhibits properties as a lipophilic antioxidant, functioning as an effective scavengers of ROS and possessing antiapoptotic effects within the testicular environment[38].
+Third, CoQ10 is naturally found in semen and its amount in the seminal fluid of men has a correlation to their sperm count and sperm motility[39].
 Therefore, its positive effect on the structure and function of the testis can be due to its involvement in the cellular processes of the testis.
-In the present study, in confirmation of CoQ10-induced structural improvement of testicular histology, lower testosterone and LH levels were reversed by CoQ10 supplementation, which implies amelioration of Carb-induced spermatogenic damage.
-These results are supported by those of El-Khadragy et al., who demonstrated a stronger inhibition of apoptosis and testicular histopathological changes in mice co-administered with CoQ10 and lead acetate]42[.
-Moreover, it has been stated that adding CoQ10 and L-carnitine to semen in vitro can improve sperm motility]39[.
-In addition, in another study, CoQ10 could protect the testes against methotrexate-caused gonad toxicity in mice.
-This ameliorative effect of CoQ10 was attributed to its antioxidant and anti-apoptotic properties and modification of the Bax/Bcl2 ratio]43[.
+In the present study, in confirmation of CoQ10-induced structural improvement of testicular histology, lower testosterone and LH levels were reversed by CoQ10 supplementation, which imply ameliorate Carb-induced spermatogenic damage.
+These results are supported by those of El-Khadragy et al., who demonstrated a stronger inhibition of apoptosis and testicular histopathological changes in mice co-administered with CoQ10 and lead acetate [42].
+Moreover, it has been stated that adding CoQ10 and L-carnitine to semen in vitro can improve sperm motility [39].
+In addition, in another study, CoQ10 could protects testes against methotrexate-caused gonad toxicity in mice.
+This ameliorative effect of CoQ10 was attributed to its antioxidant and anti-apoptotic properties and modification of bax/bcl2 ratio [43].